Repair & Care

 This period pre-dates the wider spread use of regular tongue and groove flooring.
-Thicknesses vary all over the place but a common lies in the one inch range.
-Considering these floors have no tongue and groove the floor can be sanded more times than others providing nails are set along the way and continue to hold the floor intact.
+Thicknesses vary but a common lies near the one inch range, which later became 7/8 inch when tongue and groove came into being in the 1880's.
+Considering most of these floors have no tongue and groove the floor can be sanded more times than others providing nails are set along the way and continue to hold the floor intact.
 The only potential drawback bay be in the structural support of the thinner flooring without a subfloor.
 Thinner flooring would tend to be less structurally sound.
 Excessive squeaking and creaking would be a symptom of this kind of thickness.

 These older types are much easier to asses in how much wood is left to sand off.
 Simply find an area that shows the original floor joists below, insert a business card or similar until it rests on the floor joist.
 Make a mark, remove and measure.

 As times moved forward older tongue and groove products were manufactured with a thickness of 3/4 of one inch.
 However, the floor cannot be sanded successfully with good results below the tongue and groove area without exposing nails used to install the floor.